Is a fatal car crash grounds for a wrongful death lawsuit?

 Under Florida law, only representatives of an estate have the authority to bring a wrongful death claim after a car crash.
 Dependent family members, as well as parents in cases where the deceased does not have a spouse or children yet, are often the ones who benefit from any compensation awarded by the courts.

 You will need to take action quickly, rather than waiting until you’ve moved on from your grief.
 Florida’s statute of limitations requires that you file a wrongful death claim within two years of the date of death or potentially lose your right to seek compensation.
-Talking with an attorney about the crash and its impact on your family can be a good way to explore whether your situation might qualify as a wrongful death scenario.
+Talking with a West Palm beach wrongful death attorney about the crash and its impact on your family can be a good way to explore whether your situation might qualify as a wrongful death scenario.

 Seek Legal Guidance From an Experienced West Palm beach wrongful death attorney

 If your loved one was killed due to someone else’s negligent or intentional actions, and you’re looking for an experienced Florida wrongful death attorney to guide you through the legal system, insurance roadblocks, and ensure that you recover damages for your losses, contact Rosenthal, Levy, Simon & Sosa today.
 Schedule your free consultation by reaching us online or calling 866-640-7117.